 So, how do organizations know whether stakeholders share common or conflicting interests?
 How do organizations communicate with their stakeholders?

-Cadbury Schweppes, one of the United Kingdom’s best known companies, is an international confectionery and beverages company; it develops innovative products and tweaks existing ones.
+Cadbury Schweppes, one of the United Kingdom’s best known companies, is an international confectionery and beverages company.
+It develops innovative products and tweaks existing ones.
 Cadbury Schweppes also takes time to listen to its stakeholders and to balance their interests with those of the company.

 Cadbury Schweppes has ongoing discussions with its stakeholders, using different methods to communicate with each stakeholder group.
 Many shareholders attend the annual meeting where they ask questions and vote on issues.
-The company deals with consumer questions and issues on a daily basis via social media although it uses surveys and market research panels to more formally identify consumer opinions and needs.
+The company deals with consumer questions and issues on a daily basis via social media although it uses surveys and market research to more formally identify consumer opinions and needs.
 Company employees provide some of their feedback to the company on questionnaires.

 Retailer Build-A-Bear Workshop sends out weekly surveys to members of its database of six million customers, asking them to rate their recent store experience, including the cleanliness of bathrooms.

-Michelin, the world’s number one tire manufacturer, employs 127,000 people across all continents.
+Michelin, the world’s number one tire manufacturer, employs over 100,000 people across all continents.
 In addition to its employees and customers who are both businesses and individuals, Michelin’s stakeholders include governments local to Michelin sites, financial institutions, and various special interest groups, like Friends of the Earth.
 Michelin also offers services and disseminates stakeholder feedback throughout its supply chains, helping distributors and other partners add value to their work.